This post may contain affiliate links. See our affiliate disclaimer here.

 Our family wasn’t 100% on board at first, but after RVing for a few years, they came around.

 We lost a few friends from back home when we hit the road.
 That’s natural when you graduate from college or leave any geographical region.
-Most of them didn’t get it or maybe even still don’t get the lifestyle (some six years later).
+Most of them didn’t get it or maybe even still don’t get the lifestyle.

-The good news is, we met a lot of people out on the road who had similar mindsets and missions in life.
-And we developed a community of people who also travel and work while full-time RVing.
+The good news is that we met people out on the road who had similar mindsets and missions in life.
+We also developed a community of people who travel and work full-time while RVing.

 I think the most encouraging part about traveling is that once you hit the road, you start to meet people with a similar mindset who can affirm your beliefs and values.
 I know that sounds obvious.
 Of course you’ll meet people on the road who also like to travel.
 It’s hard to envision what that feels like when you’re only surrounded by people who don’t understand why you’d want to sell everything and go travel in an RV.